PostHog/posthog.com/contents/handbook/people/offboarding.md

 Final pay will be determined based on length of service and the reasons for leaving.

 * If the offboarding is voluntary, you will be paid up until your last day.
 We will look at the amount of holiday taken in the last 12 months and will pay any "unused" vacation pay assuming you would have taken 25 days (since we offer unlimited vacation periods).
-* If the offboarding is involuntary and for performance or a change in business need reasons, you will receive 1 month of pay if you have worked with us for at least 6 months.
-Under that, we will provide 2 weeks of pay.
+* If the offboarding is involuntary and due to performance reasons or a change in business needs, you will receive 4 months of pay, provided you have passed your probation period.
-* If the offboarding is involuntary and for gross misconduct or extreme behavior, you may receive nothing as your last day.
+* If the offboarding is involuntary and for gross misconduct or breach of contract, you may receive nothing as your last day.

 We are likely to ask departing employees to sign a release of claims in order to receive payments beyond their final day of work.